The Squire of Gothos: Reception

 Zack Handlen of The A.V.
 Club gave the episode an 'A' rating, describing the episode as "one of TOS's most deservedly iconic hours", and noting it as "wonderfully structured".
 William Campbell's guest-star role was described as "demanding, energetic, and endlessly delighted with himself."
 In 2012, they ranked it as one of top-10 "must-see" episodes of the original series.

 In 2016, SyFy ranked guest star William Campbell's performance as Trelane, as the fifth-best guest star on the original series.

 In 2018, Collider ranked this episode the 17th-best original series episode.

 In 2019, the Edmonton Journal ranked this as having one of the top 10 Spock character moments, pointing out his line "I object to you.
 I object to intellect without discipline.
-I object to power without constructive purpose." in response to the Trelane alien.
+I object to power without constructive purpose," in response to the Trelane alien.

 In 2020, ScreenRant ranked it as the 14th-best episode of TOS to rewatch.
 They note how initially the crew is exposed to what appears to 18th-century technology on the planet, but is then tormented by Trelane, who possesses incredible powers.
 The character Trelane is reported to have inspired the character Q, who was presented in Star Trek: The Next Generation.
+John de Lancie has stated in several interviews that his performance as Q was inspired by William Campbell's depiction of Trelane.

 Continuity

-Kirk tells Trelane that he has been observing events that occurred on Earth 900 years earlier.
+Trelane tells Kirk that he has been observing events that occurred on Earth 900 years earlier.
 Trelane mentions Napoleon (1769–1821), the Alexander Hamilton duel from 1804, and a Richard Strauss composition from 1880, and this has been interpreted as suggesting the episode was set in the 28th century at the earliest.
 However, later episodes and films placed Star Trek in the 23rd century.

+Trelane appears in the Star Trek: Strange New Worlds episode "Wedding Bell Blues", set years prior to "The Squire of Gothos", portrayed by Rhys Darby.
+This episode establishes Trelane as the son of Q and a member of the Q Continuum.